Watch Chris Farley’s Top 10 Movie And SNL Moments On Late Actor’s Birthday

 Chris Farley is gone — but never forgotten — and today his fans can pay tribute and watch Chris Farley’s top 10 movie and SNL moments on the late actor’s birthday.

-Some of Chris Farley’s funniest moments happened during his time on between 1990 and 1995.
-In this gem, he stars alongside Adam Sandler and David Spade in this SNL skit that’s considered to be one of the top 10 funniest Chris Farley sketches of all time.
-In it, the trio are dressed in drag and are playing Gap employees that don’t take their job seriously at all.
-However, the moment David Spade’s character reminds a fry-munching Farley that she’s on a diet is gut-bustingly funny.
+Some of Chris Farley’s funniest moments happened during his time on the show between 1990 and 1995.
+Likewise, some of his most laugh-worthy moments happened in the Gap Girl skits.
+The first Gap Girl episode featured Charles Barkley and Skid Row.
+In it, Chris Farley, Adam Sandler and David Spade are dressed in drag and are playing Gap employees that don’t take their job seriously at all.

+The Gap Girl gem Farley Fries is considered to be one of the top 10 funniest Chris Farley sketches of all time.
+However, the moment David Spade’s character reminds a fry-munching Farley that she’s on a diet it turns gut-bustingly funny.

 2. Bat Scene (Black Sheep)